Phase behaviour of coarse-grained fluids: Simulation methods

 \subsection{DPD simulations and units}

-All DPD calculations were performed using a modified version of the DL\_MESO package \cite{Seat13,Seat21} to accommodate the new potential type.
-We used DPD reduced units \cite{Alle17} throughout, with the following exception: we define the length scale in terms of $\sigma$, the shortest distance at which the interparticle potential reaches zero, as is established, e.g., for the LJ potential.
+All $n$DPD calculations were performed using a modified version of the DL\_MESO mesoscopic simulation package\cite{Seat13,Seat21} to accommodate the new potential type.
+We also implemented this potential in the DL\_POLY molecular simulation package\cite{Todo06} and used it to independently verify the obtained pressure in a microcanonical ensemble (leaving Langevin forces out) in certain cases.
+We used DPD reduced units\cite{Alle17} throughout, with the following exception: we define the length scale in terms of $\sigma$, the shortest distance at which the interparticle potential reaches zero, as is established, e.g., for the LJ potential.
 We take it as the particle size, as shown in the last column in Table~\ref{tab:one}.
-When the properties are expressed in terms of the critical parameters (Table \ref{tab:two}), they are denoted by the superscript asterisk.
+When the properties are expressed in terms of the critical parameters (Table \ref{tab:two}), they are denoted by the asterisk superscript (e.g. $T^* = T/T_c$) and referred to as \emph{scaled reduced} properties.

 Integration of the Langevin equations of motion stipulates isothermal conditions.
-In setting the system and during the \emph{NVT} simulations we used the standard velocity Verlet integrator with the DPD thermostat \cite{Seat21}, while for \emph{NpT} calculations the DPD thermostat and barostat are coupled to Langevin pistons \cite{Jako05}.
+In setting the system and during the $NVT$ simulations we used the standard velocity Verlet integrator with the DPD thermostat,\cite{Seat21} and in DL\_POLY calculations with the Nos\'e-Hoover thermostat, while for $NpT$ calculations Langevin pistons were used for both thermostat and barostat.\cite{Jako05}

+Since $n$DPD interactions are smooth, bounded and of finite range, \emph{no special numerical treatment} is required to deal with their calculation for large inter-particle distances as for Lennard-Jones interactions.
+Such treatments can involve truncation of the potential within a cutoff distance with tapering of forces and energies to zero at the cutoff to prevent energy fluctuations and estimation of long-range tail corrections for contributions to energies and pressure.\cite{Lish18} These approaches need special care and are prone to introducing errors in calculations of thermodynamic properties\cite{Heye15} that can only be eliminated by using more accurate and expensive computational methods for long-range interactions\cite{Ewal21} to account correctly for inhomogeneous phase formation and interfacial phenomena.\cite{Klau07}